jsdelivr/globalping-cli/README.md

 Flags:
-  -C, --ci            Disable realtime terminal updates and color suitable for CI and scripting (default false) -F, --from string   Measurement ID or comma-separated list of location values to match against.
+  -C, --ci            Disable realtime terminal updates and color suitable for CI and scripting (default false) -F, --from string   Comma-separated list of location values to match against or measurement ID.
 For example the partial or full name of a continent, region (e.g eastern europe), country, US state, city or network (default "world"). (default "world")
   -h, --help          help for globalping
   -J, --json          Output results in JSON format (default false)
       --latency       Output only the stats of a measurement (default false).
 Only applies to the dns, http and ping commands